qWojtpl/AchievementsEngine/README.md

 `useSQL` - When set to true plugin will be using SQL to save data<br>
 `saveInterval` - Interval between data saves (in seconds)<br>
 `logSave` - When set to true every save will send message to console<br>
+`keepPlayersInMemory` - When set to true, all player's states (completed achievements, progress) etc. is saved in memory.
+When set to false it destroys when player left the server<br>
+`disableOnException` - If set to true then when SQL exception appear the plugin will be disabled<br>

 ## Default configuration: